Brent Laing: Career

+Laing played one season with the McEwen rink.
+The team managed to win the 2023 Ontario Tankard, and represented Ontario at the 2023 Tim Hortons Brier, where they lost in the 3 vs. 4 page playoff game.
+The team would only play one season together, with McEwen forming a new team out of Saskatchewan.
+In mixed doubles curling, Laing and wife Jennifer Jones won the 2023 Canadian Mixed Doubles Curling Championship.
+The pair went on to represent Canada at the 2023 World Mixed Doubles Curling Championship, where they placed fourth, after losing the bronze medal game to Norway.

 On the World Curling Tour, Laing has won a career 16 Grand Slams, 13 with the Howard rink.
 He won the 2015 GSOC Tour Challenge and the 2018 Players' Championship with Koe, and the 2018 Masters with Epping.

 Personal life

-Laing is married to another champion curler, Jennifer Jones from Manitoba.
+On June 1, 2015, Laing married another champion curler, Jennifer Jones from Manitoba.
 They have two children together, Isabella and Skyla.
-Laing also has a child from a previous relationship.
-Laing currently works as an entrepreneur for World Financial Group.
+Laing also has a son, Wil, from a previous relationship.
+Laing took over his family’s business, a Weedman franchise in Barrie and Collingwood, Ontario.